Alto-R/Alto-R/README.md

 🏫 I am a current postgraduate student at Peking University.

-🌱 I am interested in smart city and big data.
+🌱 My research interests are in smart cities and big data, with a current focus on convex optimization and reinforcement learning, aiming to leverage these techniques to build more intelligent and efficient urban systems.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Alto-R&layout=compact&theme=tokyonight&hide_border=true)](https://github.com/anuraghazra/github-readme-stats)